To determine the age of The Old House, the following tools were used:

 The glass knobs are crystal clear and cut to 12 facets with the look of large diamonds.
 The knob heads are flat; through the clear glass you can see a design molded into the base of the knob in the shape of a flower with a crystalline appearance.

-Based on the door style, locks, latches, nails, doorknobs, and construction method, it appears that the earliest date for the construction of the house is 1868.
+Based on the door style, locks, latches, nails, doorknobs, and construction method, it appears that the earliest date for the construction of the house is likely around 1870.
+Based on the US Census, we know that the Hall's settled in the house between 1870 and 1880 confirming the assumptions discussed above.

 ----------------------------------------------------------------------------------------------------------------------